-Liudvika Leišytė is Professor of Higher Education and Deputy Director at the Center for Higher Education (zhb) at the TU Dortmund University.
+Liudvika Leišytė is Professor of Higher Education and Deputy Director at the Center for Higher Education (zhb) at TU Dortmund University.

 Prof. Leišytė has actively been involved in a number of international and national research projects studying changing university governance, and management, interdisciplinarity, quality assurance and evaluation, and digitalization in higher education.
 In 2018 she received the Emerald Literati Award for the Highly Commended paper 2018 in The Learning Organization international journal.
-During her postdoc at Harvard University in 2008-2009 she was carrying out two research projects in 2008/09.
+During her postdoc at Harvard University in 2008–2009 she was carrying out two research projects.
 In 2008 she won the early career award for her paper on Professional Autonomy in Science at the PRIME/Globelics Latin America conference.

 Search & People Search

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is "Dortmund-Eichlinghofen" (closer to Campus Süd), and from B 1 / A 40 "Dortmund-Dorstfeld" (closer to Campus Nord).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.

 To get from Campus Nord to Campus Süd by car, there is the connection via Vogelpothsweg/Baroper Straße.
 We recommend you leave your car on one of the parking lots at Campus Nord and use the H-Bahn (suspended monorail system), which conveniently connects the two campuses.